 When you decide to attend medical school, you know you’re going to end up paying a lot for your education.
-In fact, there’s a good chance you’ll need to borrow money in order to cover the costs.
-The hope is that you’ll be able to make enough money to offset the cost of medical school loans — and that you’ll have a fulfilling career improving and saving lives.
+In fact, there’s a good chance you’ll need to borrow money to cover the costs.
+The hope is that you’ll be able to make enough money to offset the cost of medical school loans—and that you’ll have a fulfilling career improving and saving lives.

 As you consider your options for paying for medical school, here’s what you need to know.